johnmgreenwell/demo-drivers/README.md

 ## Overview

-This test project demonstrates the use of custom drivers written for a flexible HAL layer.
+This test project demonstrates the use of custom drivers written for a flexible hardware abstraction layer (HAL).
 The [Seeeduino Xiao microcontroller](https://wiki.seeedstudio.com/Seeeduino-XIAO/) is used as an example platform, while the drivers/devices under test (DUT) are:

 * [LED](https://github.com/johnmgreenwell/led)
 * [Switch](https://github.com/johnmgreenwell/switch)